mathspp/mathspp/pages/03.talks/_20230717-textual-todo-tutorial/text.md

 event: "EuroPython 2023"
 ---

+# Build a terminal TODO application with Textual

+## EuroPython 2023

 In this Python tutorial, I introduce people to [Textual](https://github.com/textualize/textual) by building a TODO that runs in a terminal.

  - Where: [EuroPython 2023](http://ep2023.europython.eu/session/build-a-te…)